 $100,000 and up

 Spaces throughout the library that support a range of disciplines and activities are awaiting renovation.
 Choose a space that supports and enhances scholarship in any area of interest to you.
 Your support will help students and faculty advance the university's mission.

 Anatomage Table, 81" convertible (horizontal or vertical)

 Replace the out-of-warranty Anatomage Table located in the Taubman Health Sciences Library.
-The current table has been used extensively since it was acquired in 2015, with reservations for academic use; field trips for local elementary, middle, high school, and home-schooled classes; and demos for numerous special guests, including alumni, deans, and directors from universities around the world.
+The current table has been used extensively since it was acquired in 2015 — for academic use; field trips for local elementary, middle, high school, and home-schooled classes; and demos for numerous special guests, including alumni, deans, and directors from universities around the world.

 $5,000 to $19,999

 Make a U-M Press disciplinary book series fully open access